SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 * The simulation's timespan.
 That is, the time frame over which we wish to run the simulation.
 * The simulation's parameter values.
 That is, the values of the model's parameters for this simulation.

 The initial conditions and parameter values are declared as vectors of pairs.
-Here, each entry pairs the symbol corresponding to a specific quantity's name to its value (e.g. `:S => 99` denotes that the initial concentration of `S` should be `99`).
+Here, each entry pairs the symbol corresponding to a specific quantity's name to its value (e.g. `:S => 99` denotes that the initial value of `S` should be `99`).
 The timespan is simply a tuple with the simulations *starting* and *final* times.
 Once we have set these values, we collect them in a so-called `ODEProblem`.
 ```@example intro_1
 u0 = [:S => 99, :I => 1, :R => 0]
 tspan = (0.0, 20.0)